 Adults with special needs are welcome to attend all programs offered at the St. Paul JCC.

 At monthly Sibshops, kids take part in a variety of recreational activities and games that encourage informal sharing, problem-solving, making new friends and having fun.
 The focus is on them and their special role in the family.

 Entering its third year, Club Kulanu is designed for individuals with developmental disabilities ages 16-22 to learn valuable life skills in an inclusive setting.
 Club Kulanu, Kulanu which is Hebrew for "all of us," utilizes both Camp Butwin and opportunities in the community to help participants learn about and experience activities in four key areas.

-Missing last summer's Club Kulanu friends?
-Interested in meeting new ones?
+Looking for some fun fall programs to participate in?
+Want to make a difference in your community?
 Check out Kulanu Rendezvous, a place to build friendships while engaging in community service projects.
 This group is designed for individuals of all abilities!

 Sunday, September 15 1-2:15 pm in Room 101: An "Apple-a-Day" Kulanu Rendezvous: We will be boxing apples received from our Apple-a-Day fundraiser for local food shelves.
 Enjoy a caramel apple after!

 Tuesday, October 29 6:30-8:30 pm: Let's team up with our friends at Sabes JCC to do an off-site community service project!
 The more, the merrier!

 Tuesday, December 3 6:30-8 pm Kulanu Rendezvous Hanukah Party: Let's get together to celebrate the festival of lights!
 Rabbi Mordechai Grossbaum will teach us how to create our own menorah oil!

 We also have a few additional volunteer opportunities for adults of all abilities.
 If you are interested, contact Leah Wing, Inclusion and Accessibility Coordinator, 651-255-4772.